department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/QA/QualityAssuranceProcess/Resources.md

 ## How do I
 ### Log into the mobile app in a staging environment?
 - First, you need to get [TestFlight (iOS) or AppTester (Android)](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/QA/QualityAssuranceProcess/Tool%20Setup) set up on the device you'll use, which includes coordination with the mobile Engineering lead to get added to the list of approved testers.
 - If you're testing backend changes, it's best to use a current version of the daily develop builds.
-If you're testing frontend changes, you'll need to
+If you're testing frontend changes, you'll need to follow the [on-demand build process](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/QA/QualityAssuranceProcess/Resources#on-demand-build), above.
+- Any credentials that work to log into staging.va.gov will also work to log into the mobile app in the staging environment.
+The mobile team, by and large, does not have the ability to create staging users or specific staging data, so you will need to work with other VA teams to do any prep needed for testing.